Vasundhara-Karthik/ONThybri-flow/README.md

 This pipeline integrates Nanopore and short-read sequencing data processing, offering a streamlined approach from assembly to quality assessment.
 It utilizes Flye for assembly, Medaka and Polypolish for error correction and polishing, and QUAST for assessing assembly quality.

 ## **Requirements**
-•	Flye,
+- Flye,
-•	Medaka,
+- Medaka,
-•	Polypolish,
+- Polypolish,
-•	QUAST,
+- QUAST,
-•	BWA and
+- BWA and
-•	Samtools must be installed and accessible in the directory where you are executing the scripts.
+- Samtools must be installed and accessible in the directory where you are executing the scripts.

 ## **Installation**

-1)	Copy the git link in from github page
+1)	Copy the git link from github page

 ``` git clone https://github.com/Vasundhara-Karthik/ONThybri-flow.git ```